attilathedud/gba_dumper/README.md

 ```

 ###Step 5
-With our translation good enough, let's move on to dumping the opening section's text so we can edit it all at once.
+With an acceptable translation, let's move on to dumping the opening section's text so we can edit it all at once.
 The numbers on the far-left of the dump represent the address of the bytes.
 Judging by the text, it should be easy to identify the start and end:
 ```
 0x00721900 |	D40000FE D000CF00 D300D300 C900C200 CC00C500 1F044000 8100C400 C100CD00 	| t possible  Adam
 0x00721920 |	4E004E00 4E001F04 14E100FC 00FF8900 4700C400 4000C200 C500C500 CE004000 	| ...
 I'd been